UniMath/agda-unimath/src/group-theory/homomorphisms-abelian-groups.lagda.md

 Large-Precat.id-hom-Large-Precat ab-Precat
   {X = A} =
   id-hom-Ab A
-Large-Precat.assoc-compose-hom-Large-Precat ab-Precat
+Large-Precat.associative-compose-hom-Large-Precat ab-Precat
   {X = A} {B} {C} {D} =
-  assoc-compose-hom-Ab A B C D Large-Precat.left-unit-law-compose-hom-Large-Precat ab-Precat {X = A} {B} = left-unit-law-compose-hom-Ab A B
+  associative-compose-hom-Ab A B C D Large-Precat.left-unit-law-compose-hom-Large-Precat ab-Precat {X = A} {B} = left-unit-law-compose-hom-Ab A B